digitsensitive/phaser.typescript.tutorial/README.md

-# Welcome to this repository about creating games with Phaser in TypeScript.
+# Creating games with Phaser in TypeScript.

 ## What is Phaser?